infracloudio/plex-acorn/tutorial.md

     - **dirs**: Rclone script to create rclone configs for wasabi s3 sync and Plex Media Volume mount.
     - **entrypoint**: Run the config script on container start.
   - **rclone-cronjob**: Rclone Cron Job for periodic Data Sync from the Wasabi S3 bucket and Plex Media volume with default cron schedule of every 6hrs.
+- **Volumes**: Volumes to store persistent data in your applications

 ### Running the Application